 The term responsive design is often applied to modern web design.
 But what is responsive design and how does it apply to web software development?

 As more and more people access the internet from tablet and mobile devices it became more apparent that modern website designs aren't suitable for viewing on small resolution screens.
-Of couse you can zoom in on most devices, but that makes the act of navigating around a site quite laborious.
+Of course you can zoom in on most devices, but that makes the act of navigating around a site quite difficult.

 One solution was to develop mobile versions for a site, that rendered different content for mobile devices.
 This works, and has advantages.
 For example having an entirely different mobile site means that the content and features of the site can be tailored exactly to a mobile audience.
 However most commentators agree that the costs outweigh the benefits.
 The first cost is financial, creating an entirely different site costs more money.
 The second cost is that both sites need to be maintained and updated independently which takes longer.